apollo

 Prasita-A Capsule should not be taken by individuals who are allergic to prasugrel, aspirin, or any of the other ingredients in the Prasita-A Capsule .
 Avoid taking Prasita-A Capsule if you have stroke or transient ischemic attack (TIA), liver problems, or stomach ulcers.
 Therefore, inform your doctor about your medical history before taking Prasita-A Capsule .

-If you forgot to take a dose of Prasita-A Capsule , do not worry.
-Take it as soon as you remember.
-But, if it is time for your next dose, skip the missed dose and take your regular dose.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose of Prasita-A Capsule , take it as soon as you remember on the same day.
+If it is already time for your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
+Do not take a double dose to make up for a missed one.

 Avoid activities that increase bleeding.
 Avoid taking painkillers like ibuprofen for joint pain, headache, or backache.
 Consult your doctor before taking painkillers.
 Also, avoid excessive alcohol consumption.